 What makes the bananas so susceptible to world-wide plague is not some problem specific to bananas.
 What made Big Mike so fragile was low genetic diversity.
 Other crops, from corn to cows, have demonstrated the same susceptibility.
 A field full of corn that's all of genetically identical may produce more grain that one made up of multiple strains, but it's also far more vulnerable to disease and climate.
 In evolutionary terms, "pure breeds" are not stronger, they're much more fragile.
 No matter how powerful the blond-haired Aryans on old Nazi posters may appear as they threaten the untermensch, a humanity peopled only by such a narrow group would be a humanity always on the brink of disaster.

 Galton read On the Origin of Species and was excited by Darwin's description of domesticated animals, but he missed the sheep for the flock.
-The potential that a species holds is measured in the genetic diversity of the individuals that make up that species.
+The potential that a species holds is measured in the genetic diversity of all the individuals that make up that species.
 The species itself is nothing but a bit of Latin nomenclature.
 The individuals are everything.

 Increasingly, modern agriculture has recognized the flimsy nature of our low genetic diversity crops.
 Around the world efforts are under way to not only develop new varieties, but preserve the old.
 "Heritage tomatoes" are grown in both fields and greenhouses, preserving the flavor that once graced our grandparents' meals.
 "Heritage chickens" are brought back from the brink of extinction to lay speckled eggs that seem like a novelty to generations of Americans used to pure white eggs from the supermarket.
 Over the last few centuries, thousands of varieties of domesticated plants and animals have become extinct, and thousands more are on the brink.
 It will take an deliberate ongoing effort to preserve even a fraction of that variety.
 It's always easier to take just the variety that looks most attractive at the moment.

 And that was Galton's greatest mistake.
 He saw "mediocre men" as a threat to civilization.
 But the purpose of civilization isn't to select for the elite: it's to preserve all of us.
-Civilization is the field in which is sustained.
+Civilization is the field in which heritage humanity is sustained.
 It's the environment in which far more of us are "fit," in the sense that Darwin actually intended, than we would be in the brutal classism of a Social Darwinist "utopia."
 We don't know what the next crisis to face our species will be, but by maintaining a high level of genetic diversity, we are better prepared to face that next crisis and survive -- both as a species, and as individuals.

 (My thanks again to everyone here who have been my "first readers" on this series of articles.
 The Evolution of Everything is due from PoliPoint Press in May 2010, and that wouldn't have happened without your help.)